openshift/microshift/docs/rebase.md

 git add pkg/release
 git commit -m "update component images"
 ```

-Note that as long as we don't use 100% OpenShift-built images, you may need to bump the `pause` and network and storage provider images manually.

 ### Component manifests
 The next step is still poorly automated by `rebase.sh` and definitely requires manual review.
 It basically just gathers the various resource manifests used by the OpenShift control plane and the hosted components.
 In particular the latter are a few cases just the _templates_ of the manifests used by the hosted component's Operator, i.e. we need to substitute those for example with the variables MicroShift renders into the template or the name, namespace, or labels that the Operator would add in OpenShift.